HubSpot vs. Customer.io: the core difference

 Where ZoomInfo fits in a Customer.io or HubSpot workflow

-For teams running HubSpot Marketing Hub: ZoomInfo integrates natively with HubSpot, enriching every contact and company record with verified data, intent signals, and technographic context.
-The impact on pipeline metrics is documented.
-Smartsheet achieved 84% MQL increase, 26% opportunity rate increase, and 59% win rate increase using ZoomInfo's data and marketing platform alongside their existing stack.
+For teams running HubSpot Marketing Hub, ZoomInfo integrates natively, enriching every contact and company record with verified data, intent signals, and technographic context.
+The pipeline impact is documented: Smartsheet achieved 84% MQL increase, 26% opportunity rate increase, and 59% win rate increase using ZoomInfo alongside their existing stack.

-For marketing leaders who need to defend pipeline attribution to a CMO or board: ZoomInfo is a Gartner Magic Quadrant Leader for ABM Platforms (recognized 2024 and 2025) and a Forrester Wave Leader for Intent Data Providers B2B (highest scores across 8 criteria, Q1 2025).
+For marketing leaders who need to defend pipeline attribution to a CMO or board: ZoomInfo is a Gartner Magic Quadrant Leader for ABM Platforms (2024 and 2025) and a Forrester Wave Leader for Intent Data Providers B2B with the highest scores across 8 criteria (Q1 2025).
 That analyst positioning makes the ZoomInfo investment defensible above the marketing team.

 If better data and buyer intelligence would sharpen your campaigns, see how ZoomInfo works alongside your existing stack.